eclipse-platform/eclipse.platform.ui/docs/Platform_UI_Command_Design.md

 1. Provide a single concept for contributing to the workbench.
 Right now, there are two distinct ontologies: actions and contribution items; and commands and handlers.
 2. Support the addition and removal of plug-ins.
-3. Separate model and behaviour from visual presentation.
+3. Separate model and behavior from visual presentation.
 Adhere more closely to the Model-View-Controller pattern.
 Model and user interface separation.
 4. Extensibility.
 Every group of items in the user interface (e.g., menu, tool bar, etc.) should be extensible – both in structure and content.
 5. Universal keyboard shortcuts.
 A user should be able to add a keyboard shortcut to any item that appears in the user interface (e.g., menu item, tool item, menu, etc.).
 6. Separation of structure and content.
 The structure of the menus (e.g., groups) should be defined independently from the items.